Tense for Class 10

 • What are Tenses?

-Tenses indicate the time of action in a sentence.
-They help in conveying whether the action is happening in the past, present, or future.
+Tenses denote the moment of action in sentences.
+They help in showcasing whether the action is happening in the past, present, or future.
 In English, there are three primary tenses: past, present, and future.
 Each tense can be further divided into four aspects: simple, continuous, perfect, and perfect continuous.

 1. Present Tense